tlswg/tls13-spec/draft-ietf-tls-tls13.md

-- The certificate MUST allow the key to be used for signing (i.e., the digitalSignature bit MUST be set if the Key Usage extension is present) with a signature scheme and hash algorithm pair indicated in the client's "signature_algorithms" extension.
+- The certificate MUST allow the key to be used for signing (i.e., the digitalSignature bit MUST be set if the Key Usage extension is present) with a signature scheme indicated in the client's "signature_algorithms" extension.

-- An ECDSA or EdDSA public key MUST use a curve and point format supported by the client, as described in [RFC4492].

 - The "server_name" and "trusted_ca_keys" extensions {{RFC6066}} are used to
   guide certificate selection.
 As servers MAY require the presence of the "server_name" extension, clients SHOULD send this extension.

-All certificates provided by the server MUST be signed by a hash/signature algorithm pair that appears in the "signature_algorithms" extension provided by the client, if they are able to provide such a chain (see {{signature-algorithms}}).
+All certificates provided by the server MUST be signed by a signature algorithm that appears in the "signature_algorithms" extension provided by the client, if they are able to provide such a chain (see {{signature-algorithms}}).
 Certificates that are self-signed